acid-unit/theme-luma-rtl/README.md

 - `@icon-prev` and `@icon-next` icon variables values are swapped too
 - All modified CSS rules are marked with the `// @rtl` comment
-- `// @lib-bug` comments mark original Blank theme-related bugs
-- `// @new` comments mark CSS rules that are not presented in Blank theme and were added for a correct display of RTL styles
 - `// @keep-old` comments mark CSS rules, values of which were not changed, though they fall under the general update rule